Asset Forfeiture by Lakeland Police Department

 If your property was seized for forfeiture in Lakeland, FL, by an officer or detective with the Lakeland Police Department, then contact an experienced attorney at Sammis Law Firm, P.A.

-Our attorneys handle forfeiture cases throughout the greater Tampa Bay area including all of Polk County and the City of Lakeland.
-We represent lienholders and innocent owners after the seizure of their cash, vehicle, or other property.
+Our attorneys handle forfeiture cases throughout the greater Tampa Bay area, including Polk County and the City of Lakeland.
+We represent lienholders and innocent owners after their cash, vehicle, or other property is seized.

-We know how to demand an adverse preliminary hearing to force the fast return of the property at the earliest opportunity.
+We know how to demand an adverse preliminary hearing to force the fast return of the property.
 Whether you were arrested for a crime by the Lakeland Police Department, or are facing a forfeiture action, let us put our experience to work for you.

 Call 813-250-0500.